-Digital music may hog the spotlight, but for many music aficionados, vinyl records remain all the rage.
-In fact, sales of vinyl records rose 52 percent in 2014, according to Nielsen.
+Streaming music may hog the spotlight, but for many music aficionados vinyl records remain the format of choice.

 The Library of Congress has one of the largest vinyl record collections in the world.
 It recommends that you not only wash and thoroughly dry your hands before packing and storing your collection, but make sure when handling vinyl records that you touch only the edges and the label areas.

 It might be a smart idea to clean any dirty records, and those with pops and scratches before putting into storage:

 - Gently wipe the surface with an anti-static record cleaning brush to remove and dirt and dust.

 - Apply a small amount of vinyl cleaning solution and wipe in a circular motion with a microfiber cloth

 - Rinse with water and dry completely with a new microfiber cloth

 Use caution when cleaning records to make sure the record labels or nearby album covers don’t get wet at all.
 If you have a lot of records to clean, consider using a Spin Clean record washing system or similar device.
 Be absolutely sure records are completely dry before putting back inside their album covers and storing them away.

 “If you’re putting records away in storage for months or years on end, you definitely want to store them vertically and never lay them on top of each other,” said Jon Meyers, publisher and founder of The Vinyl District.